wp-plugins/worker/readme.txt

 ManageWP is also the creator of [ManageWP.org](https://managewp.org/ "WordPress news site"), community project capturing the pulse of the WordPress community.

 == Changelog ==

+= 4.1.12 =

+- Fix: Improve support for non UTF8 encoded file names for [incremental backups](https://managewp.com/managewp-orion-developer-diary-3-bulletproof-backup-solution)
+- Fix: Fix an issue where valid keys were rejected on some specific configurations.

+= 4.1.11 =

+- Fix: Fix issue where the plugin did not return error codes when the remote call is not authenticated, which resulted in techie-talk error messages.

+= 4.1.10 =

+- Fix: Improve available update detection when working with plugins that hook onto WordPress update API.

 = 4.1.9 =